mena01/ROD-WGAN-and-ROD-WGAN-hybird-models/README.md

 The Network_Weights directory provides the weights of the generator network to generate distance matrices for the protein structure.

 The six files represent the network architecture of ROD_WGAN 64aa, ROD_WGAN hybrid 64aa, ROD_WGAN 128aa, ROD_WGAN hybrid 128aa, ROD_WGAN 256aa, and ROD_WGAN hybrid 1256aa that generate distance matrices of proteins structure.
-We run in each Jypter file to provide an example.
 To run as an example, just set the path of the Network_Weights directory.

 ![Distance matix](https://user-images.githubusercontent.com/73284871/212543083-641cf627-9625-4c4e-b821-b5363f891485.png)